theupdateframework/python-tuf/tuf/README.md

 repository = load_repository("path/to/repository/")

 # Get a list of file paths in a directory, even those in sub-directories.
-# This must be relative to an existing directory in the repository, otherwise throw an
+# This must be relative to an existing directory in the repository, raise an exception.
-# error.
 list_of_targets = repository.get_filepaths_in_directory("path/to/repository/targets/",
                                                         recursive_walk=False, followlinks=True)